 An exclusion should be for as short a period of time as possible.
 The time during and after exclusion should be used to resolve the situation and make sure that the right support is in place.

 If your child has been excluded, it means they have been removed from school and are not allowed to return for a certain amount of days.
+Scottish Government guidance on preventing and managing exclusion (see link below) is clear that exclusion from school should only be used as a last resort.

 There are only two reasons why a child can be excluded from school: